openhwgroup/core-v-xif/doc/x-interface.md

   `q_rs_valid[i]` may initially be 0 and change to 1 during the transaction.
   While `q_rs_valid[i]` is low, `q_rs[i]` may change.
   Once `q_valid` and `q_rs_valid[i]` have been asserted, `q_rs_valid[i]` and `q_rs[i]` must remain stable.
-- `q_rd_clean` indicates the scoreboard entry of the destination register.
+- `q_rd_clean` indicates there is no pending writeback to the specified the destination register.
   It may initially be 0 and change to 1 during the transaction.
   Once `q_rd_clean` is asserted, it must remain stable.
 - The accelerator adapter asserts `q_ready`, if